What Is EPC in Affiliate Marketing? Calculator + Examples

 The relevance between your audience’s needs and the offers you promote creates the foundation for exceptional EPC.
 When your offer precisely addresses your audience’s pain points or desires, conversion rates naturally skyrocket.
 Market research shows relevance can improve EPCs by 400-500% compared to misaligned promotions.

 By strategically optimizing these seven factors, you’ll systematically improve your EPC performance across campaigns.
-Remember that small improvements across multiple factors compound to create dramatic results—the difference between mediocre $0.30 EPCs and exceptional $3.00+ EPCs often comes down to excellence across these fundamental elements.
+Small improvements across multiple factors compound fast.
+The difference between a $0.30 EPC and a $3.00+ EPC usually comes down to how well you execute across all of these fundamentals.

 Calculating Net Profit Per Click